datawire/ambassador-docs/docs/cloud/latest/onboarding-dashboard/index.md

 # Onboarding Dashboard

-A central location to check the status of your developers, along with the services within your organization, or the count of telepresence connections to your clusters, depending on your subscription type.
+A central location to check the status of your developers, or the count of telepresence connections to your clusters.

 ## Onboarding Overview